Artificial Intelligence / Operations Research Workshop

-This is a virtual workshop sponsored by the Computing Community Consortium (CCC) and the Institute for Operations Research and the Management Sciences (INFORMS) to create a joint vision for fusing the Artificial Intelligence (AI) and Operations Research (OR) communities to be held on September 23-24th, 2021.
+This is a virtual workshop sponsored by the Computing Community Consortium (CCC), the Institute for Operations Research and the Management Sciences (INFORMS) and ACM SIGAI to create a joint vision for fusing the Artificial Intelligence (AI) and Operations Research (OR) communities to be held on September 23-24th, 2021.

 This workshop focuses on exploiting the synergies of the AI and OR communities to transform decision making.
 The goal of this workshop is to establish a joint strategic vision for AI/OR that will maximize the societal impact of AI and OR in a world that is bound to undergo significant changes due to the COVID-19 pandemic, widening inequalities, and challenges in resilience and sustainability in the food-water-energy nexus.